 Never be afraid to start over.
 It is a way to rebuild things the way you really want them.

-Social activities at Ventura Recovery Center include field trips, barbecues, boxing class, comedy night, baseball games, intramural sports and day trips to the beach.
+Social activities at Ventura Recovery Center include field trips, barbecues, boxing equipment, comedy night, baseball games, intramural sports and day trips to the beach.
 Because you will be with others who know your struggle and are wanting to get sober, too, you will make new friends and forge bonds with others.
 We help you build your self esteem and become a STRONG, NEW YOU.